TinyElephant56/TinyElephant56.github.io/robodocs/roboguide.md

 ### :Battery Break
 We use a battery beak to measure the voltage of each battery.
 However, info it gives is not the most useful. [:This conference]() gives a bit of an explanation why.
 This system may be changed in the future.

+### :Match Network
+The 10.x.x.x is a private network, so it can't be found on the internet

+### :x POE
+Power Over Ethernet

 <script src="https://cdn.jsdelivr.net/gh/ncase/nutshell/nutshell.js"></script>